AppliedMechanics/AMrotor/docs/examples/Laval_Time/Config_time_Laval.rst

 Config_file_example
 +++++++++++++++++++++

-This is an example code for a config file of a simple Laval rotor.
-All the code snippets can be copied and pasted together in a Matlab script and executed directly.
-The hidden (commented out) code parts should show former possibilities.
+This is a working example code for a Configuration file of a simple Laval rotor.
+All code snippets can be copied and pasted together in a Matlab script and executed directly.

 The first step is the definition of the rotor/shaft.
-These definition can be devided into three parts: definition of the material parameters, the geometry of the rotor and the properties of the mesh.
+This definition can be devided into three parts: definition of the material parameters, the geometry of the rotor and the properties of the mesh.